 'Know a novel' is an exciting approach to our English curriculum.
 Each class will read at least 3 full novels each year.
 They will learn about the story plot, the range of characters, the language choices of the writer, and indeed the writer's style.

 Poetry lessons are now in place every half term!
 The children really love listening to, reading and reciting poems.
 Here, they will learn to talk about and appreciate poetry, and even become a poet themselves as they write!
 Three poems will be learnt 'off by heart' in each year group.
 The children will get different opportunities to recite these poems to an audience!

 OFSTED recognised this excellence.
 Visit our Homepage to watch the Ofsted video clip!

-In Key Stage One (KS1), in the phonics lessons, the children learn to read.
-The phonics program 'Letters and Sounds' is delivered everyday by trained teachers and teaching assistants to small groups of pupils.
+In Key Stage One (KS1), during the daily phonics lessons, the children learn to read.
+The synthetic phonics program 'Letters and Sounds' is delivered everyday by trained teachers and teaching assistants to small groups of pupils.
 Interesting, fun and interactive short lessons, help the children to engage in their learning.

 Regular training for teachers ensures a consistent approach to teaching and learning.
-The monitoring of teaching and learning takes place through lesson observations, book and planning scrutinies, and pupil interviews.
+The monitoring of teaching and learning takes place through lesson drop-ins, book and planning scrutinies, and pupil interviews.
 Team planning and teaching takes place as a supportive model.

 Local and National links help our school to remain up-to-date with developments in Literacy, such as the 'Transforming Writing' project with 'The National Literacy Trust'.
 The was a two-year action research project, working alongside experts Pie Corbett and Julia Strong!
-Look out soon for the published report!